kokkonisd/logfind/README.md

 ## how to install logfind

-To install logfind, simply get the [latest version], decompress it, `cd` into it, then run:
+To install logfind, simply get the [latest version](https://github.com/kokkonisd/logfind/releases/tag/v1.1), decompress it, `cd` into it, then run:

 ```bash
 $ make install